pnp/sp-dev-fx-webparts/samples/react-save-to-onedrive-app-personal-folder/README.md

-# react-save-to-onedrive-app-personal-folder
+# Save to User Application Personal Folder in OneDrive

 ## Summary

 This solution shows how to manage data stored in user application's personal folder in OneDrive which is one of many good methods to store application data/configuration which may be easily used in apps added to SharePoint page or Teams.
 The solution is built of two compontents.
-Spfx library which provides the functionality to manage data saved to OneDrive application personal folder and Spfx webpart component which is a very simple solution that uses the library and gets or saves data.
+SPFx library which provides the functionality to manage data saved to OneDrive application personal folder and SPFx webpart component which is a very simple solution that uses the library and gets or saves data.

 ![image](./assets/to-all-sites.png)
 when adding solution to appcatalog make it available to all sites